 “I’m here in South Africa with Steve Morgan,” Jim Schmidtke speaks loudly above airport chatter and public announcements.
 Jim is on his way home from Johannesburg, South Africa.
 Steve will remain in Johannesburg until July 7.

-Jim is the U.S. soccer director for Athletes in Action, Campus Crusade for Christ’s ministry to athletes.
+Jim is the U.S. soccer director for Athletes in Action, Cru’s ministry to athletes.
 Steve Morgan is the associate director for U.S. soccer with AIA and chaplain for the Kansas City Wizards, one of the 16 teams which make up the Major League Soccer club.
 MLS is a professional soccer league based in the United States and Canada, representing top tier athletes.

 Both men have been staff members with the ministry for over 30 years.

 Since their arrival on June 4, Jim and Steve have seen God at work amid World Cup hysteria.

 There are hundreds of volunteers in South Africa right now.
 “Our primary purpose was to do pre-game chapel with the U.S. Men’s Team,” Jim says.
 “Last week before the big game against England, we read Psalm 23 together, then the guys went out and scored a goal."

 Then Tim Howard, goal keeper for the U.S. team, won the Man of the Match Award.
 The game tied 1:1.

 “We arrived at this place [gaining access to the U.S. team] not because we are important or special, but because we developed relationships with people,” Steve says.